 Suitcase Diet: What you DON’T need to pack!

-Of course I hate packing because I suck at packing light.
-I guess I inherited my parent’s ‘pack rat-depression era’ thinking when it comes to packing; take everything along because you never know when you may need it.
+Of course, I hate packing because I suck at packing light.
+I guess I inherited my parents ‘pack rat-depression era’ thinking when it comes to packing: take everything along because you never know when you may need it.
 This is why they still have canned vegetables from 1980 in their basement.
-And this is probably why I ended up hauling my medicine cabinet along with me on my around the world travel.
+This is probably why I ended up hauling my medicine cabinet along with me on my travels around the world.

 Some things I didn’t need on my Around the World Travels:

-2 pairs of ipod headphones – one for exercising and one for non-exercising
+- Two pairs of iPod headphones – one for exercising and one for non-exercising

-water bottles – Water is cheap…just buy it when you need it.
+- Water bottles – Water is cheap, so just buy them when you need them.

-I recently was asked to contribute to an article about what not to pack…I figured that I had enough experience on overpacking, so I should be able to provide some advice to others.
-I recently started particpating in the site TravelBlogs.com, a site that is filled with great, active travel blogs from all corners of the world.
+I recently was asked to contribute to an article about what not to pack…I figured that I had enough experience in overpacking, so I should be able to provide some advice to others.
+I recently started participating in the TravelBlogs.com site, which is filled with great, active travel blogs from all corners of the world.
 It brings together the best travel bloggers out there all in one place!
-The editor posed the question of “What don’t you need to pack?” to the various travel bloggers out there in the blogsphere, and he put together this great, informative article with everyone’s input.
-That’s right, some of the best minds in “real travel” (people actually out there doing it!) all collaborated together to help bring you this list.
+The editor posed the question “What don’t you need to pack?” to the various travel bloggers out there in the blogosphere, and he put together this great, informative article with everyone’s input.
+That’s right; some of the best minds in “real travel” (people actually out there doing it!) all collaborated to help bring you this list.

 If you are interested, you can find my advice at #15.
 However it’s all great stuff, from underwear choices to, jeans, to reading material, to water filter; throw in a little humor and you’ve got a nice looking list of what not to pack!
 Enjoy!